Assists In Ice Hockey Explained: Types & Examples

 Most Assist In NHL History

-Even “Sid the Kid” has just occupied the position of number 16 on the list with 946 assists so far in his career.
+Even “Sid the Kid” has just recently moved up the chart, to number 16, with 946 assists in his career.

 Top 20 Players With The Most Assists In The NHL